 Outcome(s) Output(s) 1.
-Improved education governance and sustained policy commitment Well documented and implemented Strategic Plan Ensure implementation of monitoring & performance framework Ensure effectiveness & operationalization of EMIS system Ensure effectiveness & operationalization of PTCs Provision for improved school governance Improved financial management & budgetary allocations 2.
+Improved education governance and sustained policy commitment 1.1 Education sector better managed Well documented and implemented Strategic Plan Ensure implementation of monitoring &amp; performance framework Ensure effectiveness &amp; operationalization of EMIS system Ensure effectiveness &amp; operationalization of PTCs Provision for improved school governance Improved financial management &amp; budgetary allocations 2.
 Achieving universal primary & quality secondary education 2.1 Improved enrolment and retention rate 2.2 Better supported and more effective schools 2.3 Provision of education to all through minimizing social and gender disparity 3.
 Strengthened institutional capacity and improved learning outcomes 3.1 Improved teacher management and learning methodologies

 112,500 OOSC have been enrolled through Education Voucher Scheme (EVS), Girls Community Schools (GCS), and New Schools Initiative (NSI) under the Out of School Children Strategy.
 A total of 53,948 teachers have been trained in Leadership and Management, teaching of Science subjects for Grade 9 & 10 Nazra Quran and under the continuous professional development strategy.
 Technology based comprehensive induction programme has been developed and implemented under which 13,094 teachers has been trained.
 To improve monitoring regime at the district/school level, 376 ASDEOs have been trained in the use of android based monitoring application under the School Quality Management Initiative (SQMI).
-200 scholarships to talented students under ETEA Scholarship programme.
-Conveyance charges have been provided to 308 Female ASDEOs and ADOs for effective monitoring of schools.
+200 scholarships to talented students under ETEA Scholarship programme.Conveyance charges have been provided to 308 Female ASDEOs and ADOs for effective monitoring of schools.
 620 Higher Secondary School Principals have been provided with financial autonomy to improve their schools.
-Gender disparity has been addressed through establishment of 500 girl's community schools.